-Southwest University The Implementation of National Teacher Professional Standards in China:A Case Study of Qingyang District Teacher Professional Standards

-China's Ministry of Education published a series of national professional standards for K-12 teachers in 2012. by the standards and implementing Guiding recommendations, the provincial and municipal education departments and local authorities across China have carried out education reforms, focusing on institution and mechanism innovation and partnership establishment, and aimed to realize the regulation and leading role of the national standards.
+Southwest University The Implementation of National Teacher Professional Standards in China:A Case Study of Qingyang District Teacher Professional Standards implementing recommendations, the provincial and municipal education departments and local authorities across China have carried out education reforms, focusing on institution and mechanism innovation and partnership establishment, and aimed to realize the regulation and leading role of the national standards.
 This paper starts with recent educational reforms for implementing Qingyang District Teacher Professional Standards in Qingyang District, Chengdu, Sichuan Province, a typical reforming area in west China and concentrates on introducing and analyzing the main contents of the regional professional standards, its implementing approaches, and some propelling and hindering factors during its implementation by means of interviewing with local educational officials, teacher educators, education researchers, school teachers.
 Questionnaire and observation are also applied in this study.
-Some principles of implementing national teacher professional standards, such as unifying objects, executing regionally, clarifying standards, innovating curriculums, emphasizing practice, making operational planning, establishing supporting system and adopting multievaluation approaches, are proposed in this paper.
+Some principles of implementing national teacher professional standards, such as unifying objects, executing regionally, clarifying standards, innovating curriculums, emphasizing practice, making operational planning, establishing supporting system and adopting multi-evaluation approaches, are proposed in this paper.